neuhausm/CreditCardApp/README.md

 - fees
 - vendors

-This app also includs stored procedures such as.
+This app also includs stored procedures such as displaying payemnts, purchases and balances and managing a specific Credit Card.